brianfluk/software-engineering-project/iteration-02.review.md

 #### Decisions that turned out well

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.
  * A development decision that we made as a group was to build the UI and database at the same time.
-To acomplish this we seperated into two groups, one that did the website work and the other that built the UI.
+To accomplish this we separated into two groups, one that did the website work and the other that built the UI.
 In order to not have conflicts we defined the database requirements very carefully.
 This ended up saving us a lot of time when we connected it with the website and its flexibility has been very helpful whenever a design decision is changed.

  * Along with dividing the work, we paired up to complete each task.
 This way one person wasn't the source of truth and blockers were overcome a lot quicker than when one person was designing and implementing a feature.

  * We decided that instead of students and instructors holding accounts, now instructors are the only users who have to sign in.
-This design change maintains the instructors ability to add and delete course materials along with still being able to add courses that they are teaching.
+This design change maintains the instructor's ability to add and delete course materials along with still being able to add courses that they are teaching.
 Students are now given a read only permission to the course materials and permission to access the chat room.
 This significantly simplified our development process which helps us create a MVP where we can focus on more important features.